Age 7 to 11 Challenge Level:

 Lucy, who is educated at home, sent in a very clear solution to this question.
 For the first part she wrote:

 You move the top peg to the right by one space.
 If you cut a square from all four corners, you end up with a quarter of it.
 In the middle of the square, you get four right angles.

 I think there is at least one other way to get a right-angled triangle.
 Can you see how?

-Very well described solutions Lucy, thank you, and well done the pupils from Wellesley.
+Very well described solutions Lucy, thank you, and well done the other pupils.